TOMMYGUISEPE/Recovery-s-A54/README.md

 ```
 ## Credits

-Thank you BlackMesa123 (Salvo), for all!
+Thank you BlackMesa123 (Salvo)
+Thank you Vaz15k